andrewspode/spodeme/_articles/how-this-website-is-made/index.md

 I didn't want to tie myself to any particular technology, and having worked with projects like Strapi in the past, I felt keeping my content stored in MarkDown would allow me the flexibility to move in a number of different directions if I felt Jekyll wasn't up to the task.
 Time will tell.

-Almost all of the code here was generated using Claude AI, under my guidance.
+Almost all the code here was generated using Claude AI, under my guidance.
 I started with one of the default themes (minimal) and then rewrote the CSS/HTML to create a responsive design.
-I'm not a big fan of the left-side column approach these days, but I also wanted to tip my hat to the previous designs I had used for Spode's Abode for a little bit of nostalgia.
+I'm not a big fan of the left-side column approach these days, but I also wanted to tip my hat to the previous designs I had used for Spode's Abode for a little nostalgia.

 The [source code](https://github.com/andrewspode/spodeme) is visible for all if you wanted to see how elegant GitHub Pages can be.